 The city is still trying to move past the violence and negative publicity but things have changed dramatically.
 When I visited, I saw a relatively safe, innovative, and modern city with welcoming residents, great food, and incredible nightlife.
 There are many places to visit in Medellín, but there are still several areas that tourists should stay away from.

-Medellín is beautiful, set in a valley surrounded by green mountains.
+Medellín has a beautiful setting in a valley surrounded by green mountains.
 High rises built up into the hills tower over the city.
-There are excellent museums and beautiful plazas with public art installations.
+There are good museums and beautiful new plazas with public art installations.
 Medellín springs to life with the annual Feria de las Flores, a spectacular celebration of flowers.

 Getting to Medellín is easy.
 There are several flights into both airports, José María Córdova International Airport, which serves domestic and international routes to the US, Spain, Peru, Ecuador, and Panama, and Enrique Olaya Herrera Airport which serves regional flights.
 The international airport is a good 45 minutes from the city center while the regional one is right in the city.